Trismegiste/Are-Php-Traits-Good-Or-Evil/README.md

 }
 ```

-Here is the light side of the trait.
+Here is the light side of the trait : you rely on abstraction.

 ## Conclusion